zkemail/ether-email-auth/README.md

 2. (Authentication) The contract can authenticate that the given Ethereum address corresponds to the email address in the From field of the email.
 3. (Privacy) No on-chain information reveals the user's email address itself.
 In other words, any adversary who learns only public data cannot estimate the corresponding email address from the Ethereum address.

-One of its killer applications is email-based account recovery, social recovery for account abstraction (AA) wallets.
+One of its killer applications is email-based account recovery, social recovery for smart accounts such as Safe, Clave, and so on.
-In social recovery, the wallet owner must appoint trusted persons as guardians who are authorized to update the private key for controlling the wallet.
+In social recovery, the account owner must appoint trusted persons as guardians who are authorized to update the private key for controlling the account.
 However, not all such persons are necessarily Ethereum users.
 Our solution mitigates this constraint by allowing guardians to complete the recovery process simply by sending an email.
 In other words, any trusted persons can work as guardians as long as they can send emails.
-Using the ether email-auth SDK, we construct a library and tools for any AA wallet providers to integrate our email-based account recovery just by implementing a few Solidity functions and a frontend!
+Using the ether email-auth SDK, we construct a library and tools for any smart account providers to integrate our email-based account recovery just by implementing a few Solidity functions and a frontend!

 ## Architecture
 In addition to a user and a smart contract employing our SDK, there is a permissionless server called Relayer.